Kyriosity/use-dev/src/TuttiFrutti/AbcChrono/README.md

 ## C# solution

 Disclaimer!
-Version&nbsp;**1** this is a functional sketch.
-A foundation to try and release all-around solution.
+Version&nbsp;**1** This is a functional, test-covered implementation but sketched as a foundation for the next solutions.

 ### Remarks